kubeflow/website/content/en/docs/components/katib/trial-template.md

 {"level":"info","ts":1604325430.9763885,"logger":"trial-controller","msg":"Job watch added successfully","CRD Group":"tekton.dev","CRD Version":"v1beta1","CRD Kind":"PipelineRun"}
 ```

-If the above steps are successful, you are able to use your custom object YAML
+If you ran the above steps successfully, you should be able to use your custom
-as experiment's trial template source spec.
+object YAML in the experiment's trial template source spec.

 We appreciate your feedback on using various CRDs in Katib.
 It would be great, if you let us know about your experiments.